 Extended Professional commitments:

-As co-founding Director of the International Centre for Reflective Practice I design and offer a range of development opportunities for coaching supervisors across the world, together with an in-house accreditation scheme for supervisors and the creation of a vibrant learning community.
+As co-founding Director of the International Centre for Reflective Practice I design and offer a range of development opportunities for coaches and coaching supervisors across the world.
+Virtual and Modular Certificate and Diploma in Coaching Supervision courses are run through our Crucial Difference initiative.

 I’m involved in dialogue groups within the professional bodies that extend our understanding of supervision, and enhance the standards of our work, as supervisors and coaches, and the professional field.

-I write blogs and articles when the moment takes me, and am currently compiling a book on coaching supervision with colleagues.
+I write blogs and articles when the moment takes me, and have co-edited 'Coaching Supervision: advancing practice, changing landscapes'.

 Supervisor of coaching